perthgophers/puddle/README.md

 * __Check development notes.__ Any details on setting up a development environment, running tests, releasing versions and such are kept in a file like `NOTES.md`.

 * __Be a good citizen.__ Try your best to adhere to the established styles of the project.
 This doesn't mean that you shouldn't break them, but be prepared to have a reason if you do.

+* __Document exported functions & variables!.__ [All exported names](https://tour.golang.org/basics/3) must be [documented](https://blog.golang.org/godoc-documenting-go-code).
+If you've added some complex features, please update this document with instructions on how it works, and how other contributors interact with it.

 * __Be informative.__ Format your pull requests nicely.
 Include screenshots if applicable.